Jean Arthur – MovieActors.com

 Director George Stevens famously called Jean Arthur "One of the greatest comediennes the screen has ever seen."

-On the completion of Jean's Columbia contract in 1944, she reportedly ran through the studio's streets shouting "I'm free, I'm free!"
+Jean completed her contract with Columbia, in 1944, and she greatly rejoiced.
+She reportedly ran through the studio's streets shouting "I'm free, I'm free!"

 Jean Arthur's notable movie credits include...